Controllable Face Synthesis with Semantic Latent Diffusion Models: Related Work

 \section{Related Work}

 \textbf{Diffusion Models.} Diffusion models are currently the state of the art of generative models, firstly proposed by \textit{Ho et Al.} \cite{ho2020denoising} as Denoising Diffusion Probabilistic Models (DDPM).
 Numerous studies have focused on enhancing diffusion models to mitigate their primary drawbacks, namely prolonged training and inference time.
 To address the former, the Latent Diffusion Model (LDM) \cite{ldm} was proposed introducing an encoder/decoder structure to reduce the dimensionality of the space in which the diffusion model operates.
 By enabling the diffusion model to function within a latent space, researchers have successfully reduced the required training time.
 To tackle the latter, a new sampling technique called DDIM \cite{song2022denoising} has been proposed.
-It allows to sample from a DM without any re-training requirements, reducing in this way the steps required by paying just a little of image quality.
-It can speed up the sampling process even up to a factor of $20$ (1000 DDPM steps reduced to 50 DDIM steps).

-Moreover, the advancement of diffusion models has opened up for various derivative works aimed at enhancing their capabilities.
+It allows to sample from a DM without any re-training requirements, reducing in this way the steps required by paying just a little of image quality, speeding up the process even up to a factor of $20$.
+Moreover, the advancement of diffusion models has opened up for various works aimed at enhancing their capabilities.
 For instance, works like Control Net \cite{cnet}, Composer \cite{huang2023composer} or T2I-Adapter \cite{t2i} represent notable expansions of LDM.
 All of these approaches were proposed with the common objective of enhancing the control and precision of image generation in diffusion models, incorporating different condition mechanism, such as semantic masks or scribbles.

 Other works based on pretrained LDM focus on adding new information inside the model, by teaching a new word $S^*$, as in Textual Inversion \cite{textualInversion} and Dreambooth \cite{ruiz2023dreambooth}.
 Nevertheless, both methods require a fine-tuning without being one shot and are not tailored to exactly reproduce human faces but rather subjects for which inconsistencies are less spottable by a human eye.
 Other disadvantages of these techniques are that they do not allow a precise style mixing, delegating all the generation variety to the chosen text, thus without any possibility to a fine grained control over the the generated samples.